mustafahasankhan/Google-Summer-of-Code-2022/README.md

 I intend to maintain this repository as a work progress/final report summary of my GSoC work and a quick guide for all future GSoC aspirants.

+## ⭐ Project Abstract

+Teams collaborate on Rocket.Chat, using ClickUp is the go-to app for teams and channel members of any Rocket.Chat room for a their project/team management, even the core Rocket.Chat team uses ClickUp.
+This project aims to completely synchronize ClickUp workspaces and tasks with members on Rocket.Chat using features like task notifications and team management.

+## 🚢 Deliverables

+The following are the deliverables of this project:
+- Allowing workspace admins to import their workspaces and link the ClickUp workspace members with their respective Rocket.Chat usernames.
+- Allowing users to manage their workspaces, spaces, folders, lists and tasks. (as per ClickUp's hierarchy)
+- Allowing users to create/get/change their tasks.
+- Allowing users to subscribe to notifications for their tasks. (when any parameter on the task updates)
+- Enabling users to create room of task assignees and updating tasks right in Rocket.Chat.

+**All of the above deliverables were completed within the GSoC period.
+Yay! 🎉**

+## 📺 Demo
+- recording now

 ## ❤️ Support
 Learned something new today?
 Reciprocate the love. ⭐ this repo for good.
 (Do good and good will come to you)